fedspendingtransparency/usaspending-website/api_contracts/contracts/search/AdvancedSearch.md

 ## Spending by Award Count [/api/v2/search/spending_by_award_count/]

-This endpoint takes award filters and fields, and returns the fields of the filtered awards.
+This endpoint takes award filters, and returns the number of awards in each award type (Contracts, Loans, Direct Payments, Grants, Other and IDVs).

 ### Spending by Award Count [POST]